NYPD officer bites razor blade inside sandwich at Bon Appetit in Queens

 Police say the incident happened Thursday afternoon at a Bon Appetit Special Food Store located at 418 Beach 129th Street in Belle Harbor, Queens.

-Cops said the officer was dressed in plain clothes when he supposedly entered the Bon Appetit where he ordered a sandwich.
+Cops said the officer was dressed in plain clothes when he entered the Bon Appetit and ordered a sandwich.

-When he bit into the sandwich, the undercover cop said he felt a sharp pain to his mouth and a hard metal object.
+When he bit into the sandwich, he said he felt a sharp pain to his mouth and a hard metal object.

-The officer was transported to an area hospital where he was treated and released, police said.
+The officer, who works for the NYPD's Strategic Response Group, was transported to an area hospital where he was treated and released.

 ----------